-20.(1) The Council must establish and maintain a current organization chart for the governance, management and administrative systems of the First Nation.
+20.(1) The Council must establish and maintain a current organization chart for the governance, management and administrative systems of the Squiala First Nation.

-- (2) The organization chart under subsection (1) must include the following information: - (a) all governance, management and administrative systems of the First Nation; - (b) the organization of the systems described in paragraph (a), including the linkages between them: - (c) the specific roles and responsibilities of each level of the organization of the systems described in paragraph (a); and - (d) all governance, management and administrative positions at each level of the organization of the systems described in paragraph (a), including - (i) the membership on the Council, Finance and Audit Committee and all other committees of the Council and the First Nation. - (ii) the Chief Administrative Officer, the Director of Finance, the Tax Administrator and other officers of the First Nation, and - (iii) the principal lines of authority and the responsibility between the Council, the committees referred to in subparagraph (i) and the officers referred to in subparagraph (ii). - (3) On request, the Chief Administrative Officer must provide a copy of the organization chart under subsection (1) to a councillor, a member of a committee referred to in subparagraph (2)(d)(i), an officer, employee or contractor or agent of the First Nation and a member of the First Nation. - (4) In the course of discharging his or her responsibilities under this Law, the Chief Administrative Officer must recommend to the Council for approval and implementation human resource policies and procedures that facilitate effective internal financial administration controls. - (5) The Council must take all reasonable steps to ensure that the First Nation hires or retains qualified and competent personnel to carry out the financial administration activities of the First Nation.
+(2) The organization chart under subsection (1) must be approved by Council and must include the following information:

+(a) all governance, management and administrative systems of the Squiala First Nation;

+(b) the organization of the systems described in paragraph (a), including the linkages between them;

+(c) the specific roles and responsibilities of each level of the organization of the systems described in paragraph (a); and

+(d) all governance, management and administrative positions at each level of the organization of the systems described in paragraph (a), including

+(i) the membership on the Council, Finance and Audit Committee and all other committees of the Council and the Squiala First Nation,

+(ii) the chief administrative officer, the director of finance, the tax administrator and other officers of the Squiala First Nation, and

+(iii) the principal lines of authority and the responsibility between the Council, the committees referred to in subparagraph (i) and the officers referred to in subparagraph (ii).

+(3) On request, the chief administrative officer must provide a copy of the organization chart under subsection (1) to a councillor, a member of a committee referred to in subparagraph (2)(d)(i), an officer, employee or contractor or agent of the Squiala First Nation and a Squiala First Nation member.

+(4) In the course of discharging his or her responsibilities under this Law, the chief administrative officer must recommend to the Council for approval and implementation human resource policies and procedures that facilitate effective internal financial administration controls.

+(5) The Council must take all reasonable steps to ensure that the Squiala First Nation hires or retains qualified and competent personnel to carry out the financial administration activities of the Squiala First Nation.